Ferries in Virginia

 Delays at the Hampton Roads Bridge-Tunnel led to a study of the feasibility of high speed catamarans between Norfolk and the Peninsula.
 A slow ferry operated between Hampton and Norfolk between 1999-2002, but it failed to attract enough passengers.

-The General Assembly funded a study in 2012, but the Virginia Department of Rail and Public Transportation determined that the local governments would first have to establish the planned routes of the light rail system.13
+The General Assembly funded a study in 2012, but the Virginia Department of Rail and Public Transportation determined that the local governments would first have to establish the planned routes of a light rail system.13

 If a light rail line were built to the Norfolk Navy Base, for example, then the decision on where to locate a ferry landing could be aligned with the decision on where to locate the rail station at that end of The Tide.
 On the Peninsula end, however, there is no equivalent to The Tide.
 That part of Hampton Roads chose to invest transportation funding in the widening of I-66, rather than in the creation of a light rail transit system.